datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 ###### Store the DataMasque instance credentials on AWS Secrets Manager.

-Make sure you have created a secret with the format below:
+Make sure you have created a secret with the following keys and values:

 ```json
 {"username":"datamasque","password":"Example$P@ssword"}